 Email notifications

 The CDR-DS sends email notifications using the industry standard SMTP protocol.
 When various triggers are detected by the CDR, email notifications are sent to pre-defined email groups.
 Those members of that individual group receive notifications at the same time.
-The text of the message describes what triggered the email; giving specifics (not containing PII or PHI) so that the recipient can take the appropriate actionRecipients are defined by Exchange distribution lists, and in the application settings, which can be modified by systems administrators.
+The text of the message describes what triggered the email; giving specifics (not containing PII or PHI) so that the recipient can take the appropriate action.
+Recipients are defined by Exchange distribution lists, and in the application settings, which can be modified by systems administrators.

 Database CRUD operations